actionhero/node-resque/resque-web/readme.md

 4) **run the application**

 The ruby-resque package includes a web interface which can be "mounted" within a number of common ruby web frameworks, like sintatra, ruby-on-rails, etc.  I have included the smallest possible application which is a [`rack`](http://rack.github.io/) application.
-To run this application, type `bundle exec backup`.
+To run this application, type `bundle exec rackup`.
 Running this command will boot the server on port `9292` (and the CLI will inform you if this changed).

 This should only be used in development, as there is no security around this web interface, and you can delete everything.